skip navigation

 Physical Characteristics

-Land within the proposed Gillespie SEZ is undeveloped scrubland characteristic of a semiarid desert valley.
+Land within the Gillespie SEZ is undeveloped scrubland characteristic of a semiarid desert valley.
 Vegetation within the SEZ is predominantly creosotebush and other low shrubs, with areas of dark, volcanic rock.
 Several intermittent washes run through the SEZ in a southwest to northeast direction.
 Annual rainfall is less than 8 in.
 (20 cm).

-The proposed SEZ is undeveloped and rural, and contains a graded, county gravel road and other unpaved roads, and fencing.
+The SEZ is undeveloped and rural, and contains a graded, county gravel road and other unpaved roads, and fencing.
 Part of the SEZ is authorized by the BLM for grazing.

 The Palo Verde nuclear power plant, three natural gas power plants, a railroad, transmission lines, and a pipeline right-of-way are located in the surrounding area, which has few permanent residences.

-Photo of the proposed Gillespie SEZ
+Photo of the Gillespie SEZ

 Technical Suitability